marianonamoroso/kubernetes/cka/README.md

           name: etcd-data
       ```
       ```
-      k get pod -n kube-system # you have to wait few minutes
+      k get pod -A # you have to wait few minutes
       ```
       </details>